 Emergency assistance is available across Florida from the Salvation Army.
 They administer a number of social services, including emergency housing, money for rent and utilities, free food, and more.
 The Salvation Army seasonal programs in Florida include free back to school supplies, Thanksgiving dinners and Christmas gifts or meals.
 The charity can provide help to families and individuals who are facing financial difficulties due to an unexpected crisis.

 The exact number, type, and availability of resources will vary by branch and location as well as by the current funding that is available.
-The Salvation Army in Florida can provide both direct cash assistance to pay bills, rent, housing and other expenses, and also more so called supportive and developmental social services.
+The Salvation Army in Florida locations listed below can provide both direct cash assistance to pay bills, rent, housing and other expenses, and also more so called supportive and developmental social services.
 All emergency individual and family assistance is provided with dignity and respect and is also confidential.
 Learn more about each program below.

 Some of the needs that are in highest demand, and some of the most common ways emergency assistance is provided includes the following.
 The Salvation Army may be able to help with the following.